WeatherWool Fabric Batches

 The Batches are listed from newest to oldest.

 - Batch 7 ...
 Purchased in April 2020.
 This fiber was caught in Hurricane Ida and we had to re-clean it, which required mixing with Batch 8.
-I don't know exact details yet, but the Ida-emergency has forced us to combine Batch 7 and 8 into a much-bigger than originally planned Batch 7.
+We got that all straightened out, except that the fiber for Batch 7 and 8 were mixed.
+Other than that, Batch 7 is proceeding as planned all along

 - Batch 5 ...
 Purchased April 2018 and Fabric completed in early 2021.
 All Batch 5 fiber has been made into garments.
 Mostly Anoraks and All-Around Jackets.